 This Clove and Cinnamon mouthwash is the first of the handful of natural mouthwash recipes we’ve been trying out.
 It’s extremely easy and fast to make.

-You have to boil the ingredients for 20 minutes.
+You have to simmer the ingredients for 20 minutes.

 Other than that, just let it cool down a bit and it’s ready to bottle up and keep in your bathroom for daily usage.